defiant00/minet/Documentation/Quick Start for JS Coders.md

 that **this** in event handlers works properly.

 ### Assignment
-Minet allows many-to-many assignments in the format **variables : values**.
-All values are evaluated left-to-right into temporary values, and then all are assigned.
+Minet allows many-to-many assignment in the form **variables : values**.
+All values are evaluated left-to-right into temporary variables, and then all are assigned.
 ```
 a, b: 1, 2    ; Assigns 1 to a and 2 to b.
 x, y: y, x    ; Since all values are evaluated before assignment, this successfully swaps x and y.